Frequently Asked Questions

 For the 2016 application cycle, scores will be accepted from tests taken in 2015, 2014, 2013.
 If the test is taken more than once within 3 years of application, the scores from the latest test will be accepted.
 Example: If the MCAT is taken in 2014 and again in 2015, we will only accept the 2015 scores.

 September 18, 2014

-Many preparatory experiences could reasonably be considered under more than one heading and you should list them in each applicable area so that you do not fall short of meeting the criteria in any areas.
-You should always strive to be average or above average in each area.
-Successful applicants list different activities for each individual category.
+Many preparatory experiences could reasonably be considered under more than one category and you should list them in each applicable area so that you do not fall short of meeting the criteria in any areas.
 The admissions committee suggests that you make your decisions about where to list your activities based on the impact that they have had on you and on your personal development.
-Overlapping or double dipping experiences may be viewed negatively if done in excess.

-Applicants must achieve at least the minimum level of performance in all 7 areas and be average or above in 5 of the 7 areas in order to be a competitive applicant.
-Successful applicants distinguish themselves with outstanding performance in 1 or more areas.
+Applicants must achieve at least the minimum level of performance in all 7 areas and be average or above in 5 of the 7 areas in order to be eligible for further consideration.

-As long as the letter writer adequately addresses both elements in their letter, it may be used for two categories; however, one professor letter cannot be used to meet two letter requirements even if the individual taught you in several classes.
+As long as the letter writer adequately addresses both elements in their letter, it may be used for two categories; however, no more than one letter may be used to fulfill two of the required areas.

 This is strongly discouraged.
 Your application will be considered stronger if you have objective individuals write your letters.

 During the admissions process, changes to your courses or planned degree(s) must be submitted to the Office of Admissions in writing via email at email@example.com or by fax or U.S. mail and approved by the Admissions Committee.